epklein/epklein.github.io/_mgmt/people/templates/template-1-1-private-notes.md

 ### 2022-09-21 - Release problems

 Alice didn't monitor her last deploy properly, and it caused a high error rate when it went to production.
 Because of that, we took 2 hours to rollback to our previous version.
-It was not the first time, so I need to define clearer expectations and have a candor conversation about this incident.
+It was not the first time, so I need to define clearer expectations and have a candid conversation about this incident.

 ### 2022-08-01

+...